Finiteness properties of automorphism spaces of manifolds with finite fundamental group

 \subsubsection{Odd dimensions}

-We expect Theorems~\ref{thm:fg pi} and~\ref{thm:codim-one-or-two} to be also valid in all odd dimensions $d\ge7$.
+We expect \cref{thm:fg pi} to be also valid in all odd dimensions $d\ge7$.
 Some steps in our proofs, however, use that $M$ is even-dimensional in an essential way.
 Most notably, we rely on a general form of Galatius--Randal-Williams' work on stable moduli spaces of even-dimensional manifolds \cite{GRWstable,GRWII,GRWI} and a homological stability result for diffeomorphism groups of even-dimensional manifolds due to Friedrich \cite{Friedrich}.
 So far, there are no analogues of these results in odd dimensions in a sufficiently general form, although partial results in this direction are available, see \cite{PerlmutterSn,BotvinnikPerlmutter,Perlmutter,HebestreitPerlmutter}.

-A further obstacle in potential strategies to extend the proof of Theorems~\ref{thm:fg pi} and~\ref{thm:codim-one-or-two} to odd dimensions is the lack of a finiteness result for mapping class groups of manifolds with finite fundamental group and non-empty boundary.
+A further obstacle in potential strategies to extend the proof of \cref{thm:fg pi} to odd dimensions is that \cref{thm:mcg} \ref{mainthm-mcg-i} is not known to hold for manifolds with non-empty boundary, but we expect it to be true.
 We comment on this point in \cref{rem:relative-arithm}.